dataguy14/dataguy14.github.io/_pages/about.md

   - /about.html
 ---

-Ali [Raza](https://www.linkedin.com/in/dataguy-ali/) is a Business Intelligence Analyst with over 5 years of experience in transforming data into insights.
-He has expertise in Power BI, Tableau, Apache Superset, Looker Studio, DAX, SQL, Python, and Oracle to integrate, analyze, visualize, and communicate data.
-He worked on projects ranging from ecommerce, construction, health, finance marketing & sales to enterprise reporting deployment.
-He is passionate about finding new ways to leverage data to solve complex problems and create value.
-He has a track record of enhancing business growth and efficiency using my Business Intelligence skillset.
+ [I](https://www.linkedin.com/in/dataguy-ali/) am a Senior Business Intelligence Lead with over five years of experience transforming data into actionable insights that drive business growth.
+My focus goes beyond tools and technical skills—though I am proficient in Power BI, Tableau, Apache Superset, Looker Studio, DAX, SQL, Python, and Oracle—to the impact my work creates.
+I believe that having a vision for how data can transform business outcomes is more critical than any single tool or skill, as technical proficiencies can always be learned.
+\
+Throughout my career, I have consistently enhanced business performance by building robust BI pipelines and developing enterprise reporting structures that provide a unified view of operations.
+My project portfolio spans industries including e-commerce, construction, healthcare, finance, marketing, and enterprise reporting, reflecting my adaptability and strategic mindset.
+\

-He has worked at CCL Pharmaceuticals Lahore as Business Intelligence Analyst, where I revamped the organizational reporting system using SSIS, SSRS, and Power BI to transition from static to dynamic reporting.
-Achieved over 30% growth in 2.5 years, a first in the company's history, under top management guidance.
-Currently working at Shifa International Hospitals as Lead Business Intelligence Analyst, Islamabad, driving enterprise reporting initiatives for clinical and operational excellence.
-Expertise includes integrating diverse datasets such as EMR data, patient feedback, and operational metrics using SQL and Oracle technologies.
+At CCL Pharmaceuticals, I revolutionized the reporting system, transitioning from static to dynamic reporting with SSIS, SSRS, and Power BI.
+These efforts contributed to achieving unprecedented growth of over 30% in just 2.5 years.
+At Shifa International Hospitals, I have been instrumental in driving enterprise reporting initiatives and integrating diverse datasets, such as EMR data, patient feedback, and operational metrics.
+These initiatives have supported clinical and operational excellence while ensuring data-driven decision-making across the organization.

-Proficient in data manipulation and visualization Power BI, optimizing processes across multiple departments and sites.
-Collaborated with cross-functional teams to automate financial reporting and implement sustainability initiatives.

-💡 Adept in teamwork and collaboration, leading projects with over 80 departments and 4 sites towards achieving enterprise goals, including JCI Re-accreditation.
+\
+I am also an active member of the Data Governance Committee, where I have taken the lead in creating a Master Plan for Healthcare Data Governance Implementation.
+This plan emphasizes core elements such as data quality, access, security, lineage, compliance, and stewardship.
+By aligning governance frameworks with the organization's strategic goals, I am ensuring data integrity and trustworthiness while enabling scalability for future innovations.
+\
+My expertise extends to leading cross-functional teams, automating financial reporting, and implementing sustainability initiatives that align with long-term organizational goals.
+Collaborating with over 80 departments and four sites, I have successfully led projects such as achieving JCI re-accreditation and introducing transformative data governance frameworks.
+\
+💡 I am passionate about turning data into a strategic asset and creating tangible value through innovative solutions.
+My mission is to align data initiatives with organizational goals, ensuring every insight contributes meaningfully to growth, efficiency, and operational excellence.
+\
 You can find my resume [here](Resume-v10.0.pdf).

 <span style="color:darkblue">Journey </span>